Connect Child Check-In system (Legacy)

 In ChurchSuite, head into the Children module's settings via the cogwheels icon in the top-right corner.
 Click into the Check-In Options tab and Edit the Session Defaults to select the corresponding Check-In Badge Size to match the default paper size selected in Step 3.
 Save changes before navigating away from the module settings.

 The Brother printer is now ready to be used with the Child Check-In system.
-See the related support article for further information on Child Check-In Operation.

 Configuring your Brother label printer - Windows